MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/teams-conversational-ai/conversation-ai-quick-start.md

 1. To debug your app, select the **F5** key.

-   A browser tab opens a Teams web client requesting to add the bot to your tenant.
+   A browser tab opens a Teams web client to add the bot to your tenant.

 1. Select **Add**.